objectbox/objectbox-java/README.md

 ## Why use ObjectBox for Java data management?

 ObjectBox is a NoSQL Java database designed for local data storage on resource-restricted devices, prioritizing offline-first functionality.
 It is a smart and sustainable choice for local data persistence in Java and Kotlin applications.
 It offers efficiency, ease of use, and flexibility.

 ### Fast but resourceful
 Optimized for speed and minimal resource consumption, ObjectBox is an ideal solution for mobile devices.
 It has excellent performance, while also minimizing CPU, RAM, and power usage.
 ObjectBox outperforms SQLite and Realm across all CRUD (Create, Read, Update, Delete) operations.
 Check out our [Performance Benchmarking App repository](https://github.com/objectbox/objectbox-performance).

 ### Simple but powerful
-With its concise native-language API, ObjectBox simplifies development by requiring less code compared to SQLite.
+With its concise language-native API, ObjectBox simplifies development by requiring less code compared to SQLite.
 It operates on plain objects (POJOs) with built-in relations, eliminating the need to manage rows and columns.
 This approach is efficient for handling large data volumes and allows for easy model modifications.

 ### Functionality

 💐 **[Queries](https://docs.objectbox.io/queries):** filter data as needed, even across relations\
-💻 **Multiplatform:** supports Linux, Windows, Android, iOS, macOS, and any POSIX system\
+💻 **[Multiplatform](https://docs.objectbox.io/faq#on-which-platforms-does-objectbox-run):** supports Android and JVM on Linux (also on ARM), Windows and macOS\
 🌱 **Scalable:** handling millions of objects resource-efficiently with ease\
 🦮 **Statically typed:** compile time checks & optimizations\
 📃 **Automatic schema migrations:** no update scripts needed